 The frequency of the stroboscope, as well as frequency and amplitude of the wave generator (vibrator), can be set separately using the control unit.
-An external counter can be connected via 4-mm safety sockets to the back of the control unit housing in order to measure the frequency.
+The set frequency is displayed on the control unit.

 The stroboscope is connected via a three-pin socket to the back of the control unit.
 In order to generate waves, the hose is connected to the nozzle (metal tube) on the back of the housing and connected to the desired wave exciter module.